Fun (and Free!) Things to Do in South Philly | Philadelphia

 GPS Address for South Philly Barbacoa: 1140 S 9th S, Philadelphia, PA 19147

-Be a tourist.
+Eat a South Philly Cheesesteak: Be a tourist.
 Who cares?
 Philadelphians will tell you that a) most Philly folks don’t eat at Pat’s or Gino’s and b) real Philadelphians eat roast pork sandwiches, not cheesesteaks.
 (If you do want pork, head down to John’s on Snyder Avenue, but it’s too far to walk from here)

 Eat what you want.
 Want a cheesesteak?
 Eat a cheesesteak!
 At 9th and Passyunk is where you’ll find the two opposing, battling cheesesteak places.
 I prefer Pat’s.
 I believe both are open 24 hours.
 I do recommend going after an Eagles win, but not after a defeat.
 You will find some grumpy people for sure.

-pats cheesesteak
+Pats cheesesteak

-The original Rocky was filmed here, in case you didn’t know.
+Run like Rocky: The original Rocky was filmed here, in case you didn’t know.
 The Italian Market looks much the same as it did in the movie.
 I wouldn’t recommend running nor punching meat, but it’s a cool place to visit.
 I’m highlighting some of the shops and foods later on in this article.

 GPS Address for Italian Market: 919 S 9th St, Philadelphia, PA 19147

-As you can see, much of south Philadelphia centers around south 9th street.
+Take the Termini Bakery Tour: As you can see, much of south Philadelphia centers around south 9th street.
 But mosey on over to south 8th street to Termini Brothers.
 Legendary!
 Get a cannoli.
-Make plans to take the tour and see how they prepare pastries today–the same way for 100 years.

 We now order all of our holiday desserts from Termini.
 It’s so good!